JesseKaczmarski/zip_mapping/README.md

 count, stcountyfps;
 4, 53033;
 ```
 To follow along with the Jupyter notebook, I have created an example csv file titled sample_data.csv.
 This data can be used in your favorite GIS software to make the following map.
-Follow along with the Jupyter notebook in this repository to produce this map.
+Follow along with the Jupyter notebook in this repository to get a csv file used to produce this map.

 ![Sample Map](https://github.com/JesseKaczmarski/zip_mapping/blob/main/sample_map.png?raw=true)